Published April 2018

 Want to visit the Bay of Fundy but aren’t sure if it’s the right place for a family vacation?
-Go ahead and bring ‘em along… they’re gonna love it.
+Go ahead and bring the kids along… they’re gonna love it.

 From sandcastle competitions and whale-watching to tidal pools and ziplining, even the most preoccupied teen will put down the phone in favour of Fundy’s adventures.
 The best part?
 You’ll never hear “Are we there yet?” because the entire journey is the destination.

-Read on to learn about the top 10 stops for families travelling along the Bay of Fundy in New Brunswick.
+Read on for the top 10 stops for families travelling in New Brunswick’s Bay of Fundy region. ➡️

 Click on the red map dots to see what’s in store.

 Just 30 minutes from The Hopewell Rocks, Moncton is a great home-base for your Fundy vacation.
 A visit to Magnetic Hill Zoo is a must - it’s the largest in the Canadian Maritimes - and you don’t want to miss Resurgo Place discovery museum or kid-favourite Magic Mountain Water Park, either.

 If you’ve got the time in your schedule, make a side trip to this coastal town about 30 minutes from Moncton.
 It’s outside of the Fundy region (located on the Acadian Coast), but the famous saltwater beach, educational boat cruises, a lobster interpretive eco-centre and the World’s Largest Lobster make it a great stop for a family vacation.

 While you’re there, splash into fun at Parlee Beach Provincial Park.

 Check out the interpretive centre and giant whale tail or the outdoor playground before being whisked down to the ocean floor on a tram ride.
 If you’re travelling with older kids, don’t forget to return at high tide to kayak around The Hopewell Rocks!

 Visiting at meal time?
-Dine at High Tide and Low Tide Cafés or pack a picnic to take advantage of the site’s picnic areas.
+Dine at High Tide Café or pack a lunch to take advantage of the site’s picnic areas.

 Rappel, zip, climb, explore... or simply sit back, relax, and watch the kids entertain themselves.
 Not only is Cape Enrage a great spot to get out a little energy, it’s hand’s-down one of the most spectacular settings on the Atlantic seaboard.

-And you definitely don’t want to leave without trying something tasty at Cape House Restaurant, located in a converted lighthouse keeper’s house...
+And you definitely don’t want to leave without trying something tasty at the Cape House Restaurant, located in a converted lighthouse keeper’s house...